The No-Detention Policy – Everything That Parents Should Know

 What Is the No-Detention Policy?

-The no-detention policy in education (NDP) is a policy under the Right to Education Act, which deems that no student should be failed or barred from school until they complete their elementary education.
+The no-detention policy in education (NDP) is under the Right to Education Act, which deems that no student should fail or be barred from school until they complete their elementary education.
 This covers classes 1 through 8.
 It means that children will inevitably be promoted to the next class.
 No examinations are conducted for elementary school.
 Students are assessed through CCE (a process of Continuous and Comprehensive Evaluation).

-As per the 86th amendment to the RTE (Right to Education Act), all children between the ages of six to fourteen have the right to full-time education of acceptable and equitable quality.
-The no-detention policy’s aim is to reduce the number of out-of-school children by giving them basic education in a safe environment.
-The aim is to provide education without damaging students’ self-esteem and to reduce the social stigma that is associated with failure.
+The no-detention policy aims to reduce the number of out-of-school children by giving them primary education in a safe environment.
+The aim is to provide education without damaging students’ self-esteem and reduce the social stigma associated with failure (1).

 Pros of the No-Detention Policy

-There are some key merits associated with the NDP.
-Here are the no-detention policy’s advantages as mentioned below:
+There are some key merits associated with the No Detention Policy in education.
+Here are the advantages of the no-detention policy:

 1. Increase in Student Enrolment

-The NDP allows children to learn fundamentals and take a keen interest in studies without the fear of failing.
-This makes sure that the number of children who are enrolled in school will certainly improve, especially amongst female students.
-Along with the government’s mid-day meal system, the overall enrolment of children, especially in rural India, has seen a significant improvement.
+The NDP allows children to learn fundamentals and take a keen interest in studies without fear of failure.
+This ensures that the number of children enrolled in school will undoubtedly improve, especially among female students.
+Along with the government’s mid-day meal system, the overall enrolment of children, especially in rural India, has significantly improved.

 2. Children Might Remain in School Long Enough to Earn a Sustainable Livelihood

-Middle school from 5th to 8th grade can be very crucial in the journey of learning.
-The policy of no detention till class 8 enables students to get through these important years and it can assist them in finishing their education.
+Middle school, from 5th to 8th grade, can be crucial in learning.
+The policy of no detention until class 8 enables students to get through these critical years and can assist them in finishing their education.
 This helps them develop skills that can help them find sustainable employment.

 3. Encouragement to Learn Regional Languages & Vocational Skills

 The NDP helps to bring in the focus on learning regional languages and vocational skills.
-Periodic evaluations are conducted for children with a keen focus on their regional language as well as some vocational skill development.
+Periodic evaluations are conducted for children with a keen focus on their regional language and some vocational skill development.
 Points accrued can be accumulated and used against fee waivers while pursuing a diploma in some vocational skill.

 Cons of the No-Detention Policy